National Hockey Association: Founding

 At the same time, to build a rivalry and capture francophone interest in Montreal, O'Brien and Gardner conceived of creating a team consisting of francophone players, to be managed by francophones.
 'Les Canadiens', known today as the Montreal Canadiens, was admitted on December 4, 1909 to be managed by Jack Laviolette, but owned by O'Brien, on the understanding ownership was to be transferred to francophone sportsmen as soon as practicable.
 In all, O'Brien and his father, Michael John O'Brien, were financing four teams in the league: the Renfrew Creamery Kings (which became known as the Renfrew Millionaires), Cobalt, Haileybury, and Les Canadiens.
-The Cobalt and Haileybury clubs were from the Timiskaming Professional Hockey League (TPHL) and Renfrew from the Federal Hockey League (FHL).
+The Cobalt and Haileybury clubs were from the Timiskaming Professional Hockey League (TPHL) and Renfrew from the Federal Hockey League.
 Along with the Wanderers, the league had five teams.

 The O'Briens were determined to win the Stanley Cup and a bidding war for players immediately started.
 Frank and Lester Patrick were each signed by the Renfrew Millionaires for $3,000 apiece, the highest salaries recorded to that time.
 Renfrew also signed star player Cyclone Taylor of the champion Ottawa Senators team, reputedly at $5,000 per season.

 Attendance at the CHA games was poor and a meeting of the NHA was held on January 15, 1910 to discuss a possible merger of the two leagues.
 Instead, the NHA admitted Ottawa and the Montreal Shamrocks to the NHA and the CHA folded.
 The owners of the Montreal Le National were offered the ownership of the Canadiens but turned it down.
 The Quebec Bulldogs and the other teams of the CHA were not even considered for membership.
 Games played prior to January 15 were thrown out, and the season began again, now with seven teams.

+Despite the efforts of O'Brien, who added Newsy Lalonde from the Canadiens to Renfrew, the first championship went to the Wanderers, taking over the Stanley Cup and successfully defending it against Edmonton.
+It would be the Wanderers' only championship in the NHA.